-- (5) Maintain records and documentation for at least six years from first date of service and - D. Voluntary termination: An eligible recipient has a choice of receiving services through the non-self-directed waiver or through the mi via HCBS waiver.
+- D. Voluntary termination: An eligible recipient has a choice of receiving services through the non-self-directed waiver or through the mi via HCBS waiver.
 If the eligible recipient wishes to change to the non-self-directed HCBS waiver, a waiver change must occur in accordance with the mi via NMAC rule and mi via service standards.
 Transitions can only occur at the first of a month. - E. Involuntary termination: A mi via eligible recipient may be terminated involuntarily by MAD and DOH and offered services through a non-self-directed waiver or the medicaid state plan under the following circumstances. - (1) The eligible recipient refuses to comply with this rule and mi via service standards after receiving focused technical assistance on multiple occasions, support from the program staff, consultant, or FMA, which is supported by documentation of the efforts to assist the eligible recipient. - (2) The eligible recipient is in immediate risk to his or her health or safety by continued self-direction of services, e.g., the eligible recipient is in imminent risk of death or serious bodily injury related to participation in the mi via program.
-Examples include but are not limited to the following.

-- (a) The eligible recipient refuses to include and maintain services in his or her SSP and AAB that would address health and safety issues identified in his or her medical assessment or challenges the assessment after repeated and focused technical assistance and support from program staff, consultant, or FMA. - (b) The eligible recipient is experiencing significant health or safety needs, and, after a referral to the state contractor for level of risk determination and assistance, refuses to incorporate the contractor's recommendations into his or her SSP and AAB. - (c) The eligible recipient exhibits behaviors which endanger himself or herself or - (3) The eligible recipient misuses mi via funds following repeated and focused technical assistance and support from the consultant or FMA, which is supported by documentation. - (4) The eligible recipient commits medicaid fraud. - (5) When DOH is notified the eligible recipient continues to utilize either an employee or a vendor, or both who have consistently been substantiated against for abuse, neglect, exploitation while providing mi via services after notification of this on multiple occasions by DOH. - (6) The eligible recipient who is involuntarily terminated from the mi via program will be offered a non self-directed waiver alternative.
+Examples include but are not limited to the following. - (a) The eligible recipient refuses to include and maintain services in his or her SSP and AAB that would address health and safety issues identified in his or her medical assessment or challenges the assessment after repeated and focused technical assistance and support from program staff, consultant, or FMA. - (b) The eligible recipient is experiencing significant health or safety needs, and, after a referral to the state contractor for level of risk determination and assistance, refuses to incorporate the contractor's recommendations into his or her SSP and AAB. - (3) The eligible recipient misuses mi via funds following repeated and focused technical assistance and support from the consultant or FMA, which is supported by documentation. - (4) The eligible recipient commits medicaid fraud. - (5) When DOH is notified the eligible recipient continues to utilize either an employee or a vendor, or both who have consistently been substantiated against for abuse, neglect, exploitation while providing mi via services after notification of this on multiple occasions by DOH. - (6) The eligible recipient who is involuntarily terminated from the mi via program will be offered a non self-directed waiver alternative.
 If transfer to another waiver is authorized and accepted by the eligible recipient, he or she will continue to receive the services and supports from mi via until the day before the new waiver services start.
 This will ensure that no break in service occurs.
 The mi via consultant and the case manager in the new waiver will work closely together with the eligible recipient to ensure that the eligible recipient's health and safety is maintained.